String (music): Fluoropolymers (aka "Carbon")

 Fluoropolymer strings are available for classical guitar, harp, and ukulele.
+This is the same material used for monofilament fishing lines, and a typical chemical used is PVDF.
 These strings are usually traded under descriptions like fluorocarbon, carbon fiber, or carbon, which is scientifically incorrect.

 The so-called Carbon material has a higher density than nylon, so that a nylon string can be replaced by a carbon string of smaller diameter.
 This improves the precision of higher fretted notes, and the resulting vibrational behaviour leads to a more brilliant sound with improved harmonics.
 In particular, classical guitarists who feel that a nylon G string sounds too dull can use strings that include a carbon G string.

 Other polymers

 Other polymers, including polyetheretherketone and polybutylene terephthalate, have also been used.

 Silk

 Silk was extensively used in China for traditional Chinese musical instruments until replaced by metal and nylon strings in the 1950s.
 Only purely silk strings used for the guqin are still produced, while some silver-wound silk strings are still available for classical guitars and ukuleles.
 The quality in ancient times was high enough that one brand was praised as 'ice strings' for their smoothness and translucent appearance.